US Travel to Cuba

 Update on New Regulations Regarding U.S. Travel to Cuba

-For those traveling on a general license, you will still need a Cuba Visitor Visa, which is a requirement of the Cuban government.
-It doesn’t have anything to do with the category you are traveling under (a requirement of the U.S. government).
-Most often you can just purchase this Visa at the airport, through the airline you are traveling with.
+For those traveling on a ‘general license’, you will still need a Cuba Visitor Visa, which is a requirement of the Cuban government.
+Although that itself doesn’t have anything to do with the category (eg ‘Support for the Cuban People’) under which you are traveling to Cuba as that is a requirement of the U.S. government.
+Usually you can simply purchase the Cuba Visitor Visa at the airport, from the airline that you are traveling to Cuba with.

 General License For Support For The Cuban People (SCP) (515.574)